Ngā kura wai ua

 For new builds or developing an existing property

-If you’re building or renovating and that involves replacing natural ground cover with sealed surfaces, this can generate additional stormwater runoff.
-One way to manage this is to install a rainwater tank, but this should be addressed as part of your building consent.
+If you’re building or renovating and it involves replacing natural ground cover with sealed surfaces, this can generate additional stormwater runoff.
+One way to manage this is to install a rainwater tank but this should be addressed as part of your building consent.

 Things to consider